 When people ask us about Kefalonia island and Kefalonia beaches, and how many days to book there, we reply with: as many as you can afford.
-You can stay 20 days at least in this island and never get bored.
+You can stay 20 days at least on this island and never get bored..

 We stayed in a fantastic apartment.

-It was around 100 sq.m. with plenty of rooms, all amenities, excellent wifi, very clean, back and front balconies, big front-yard and parking space and many more.
-It was simply excellent.
-We stayed at 1st floor.
+It was around 100 sq.m. with plenty of rooms, all amenities, excellent wifi, very clean, back and front balconies, big front-yard and parking space, and many more.
+It was simply outstanding.
+We stayed on the 1st floor.

-This was the view from the front balcony.
-Beach was at 1 minute walking distance.
+That was the view from the front balcony.
+Beach was at 1-minute walking distance.

-Here is a list of 7 very interesting things for Kefalonia beaches and the island.
+Here is a list of 10 exciting things for Kefalonia beaches and the island.

 Kefalonia is famous for its green and its beaches.
 There are numerous beaches.
 Most are easy to reach.

-Small, well organized beach with sun loungers and umbrellas, plus space to place your own gear.
-The beach is sandy and very clean.
-Airplanes from nearby airport are a great attraction when they fly over your head, while you swim.
+Small, well-organized beach with sun loungers and umbrellas, plus space to place your gear.
+It is a long sandy beach and very clean.
+Airplanes from the nearby airports are a great attraction when they fly over your head, while you swim.

-This one was at walking distance from our apartment.
-It is located 10 km southwest of Argostoli.
+This one was within walking distance from our apartment.
+It is 10 km southwest of Argostoli.

 Karavomilos beach is situated in the area of Sami, next to its namesake village.

-Maybe one of the most scenic beaches of Kefalonia.
+Maybe one of the most scenic and the most popular beaches in Kefalonia.
 Just see the picture to understand.
-Waters get deep as soon as you enter, so maybe it is not the best for young children.It is located 30km north of Argostoli, surrounded by huge verdant hills.
+Waters get deep as soon as you enter, so maybe it is not the best for young children.It is 30km north of Argostoli, surrounded by substantial verdant hills.

-It is located in a distance of around 35 km west of Argostoli in the peninsula of Paliki.
+It is at a distance of around 35 km west of Argostoli in the peninsula of Paliki.
 There is parking space but only for a few cars.

 It is located 27km east from Argostoli and quite close to the port of Sami.
 It is considered one of the “must-swim” locations of Kefalonia island.

 This beach is almost inside the village of Assos.
-Assos is a very beautiful village/attraction and many visit it to take photos.
+Assos is a stunning village/attraction, and many visits to take photos.

 This one is relatively unknown.
-The key points of this beach is that it is sandy and very shallow, which makes it ideal for young children.
+The critical point of this beach is that it is sandy and very shallow, which makes it ideal for young children.

-A big restaurant/tavern is right there over the beach offering a great range of dishes.
-We ate there after our beach time and food was really good.
+A big restaurant/tavern is right there over the beach, offering a vast range of dishes.
+We ate there after our beach time, and the food was delicious.

-It is a bit of a trip to go there and a bit confusing as you pass through many villages with narrow streets and all, without signs.
+It is a bit of a trip to go to Spartia.
+You pass through many villages with narrow streets and all, without signs.

-Do ask for instructions though.
-It is a very good area to spend an entire afternoon and more.
-It is located 12 km southeast of Argostoli, the capital of Kefalonia island.
+Do ask for instructions, though.
+It is a perfect area to spend an entire afternoon and more.
+It is 12 km southeast of Argostoli, the capital of Kefalonia island.

 Kefalonia Island Caves

-There are 2 famous caves in Kefalonia.
-The one of Melissani and of Drogarati.
-Both are really close together.
-Better to visit them both at the same day if you stay far.
+There are two famous caves in Kefalonia.
+The one of Melissani and Drogarati.
+Both are close together.
+Better to visit them both on the same day if you stay far.

 Melissani Cave & Lake

 You may have seen this one in numerous photos and postcards around the web.
 It is an out-worldly site.
-Best time to visit this one is at 12:00 am, to 13:00 pm.
+The best time to visit this one is from 12:00 am to 1:00 pm.

-The lake is experienced with small boats.
-The ride takes around 12 minutes to complete but you will think it takes longer, while being absorbed by the beauty.
+You experience the lake ride with small boats.
+The ride takes around 12 minutes to complete, but you will think it takes longer while being absorbed by the beauty.

 Cave of Drogarati

-It has excellent acoustics and it is still alive as it’s stalagmites are constantly dripping.
+It has excellent acoustics, and it is still alive as its stalagmites are continually dripping.

 We arrived early at the port of Kyllini, where we would take the ferry to Kefalonia.

-The island of Kefalonia is so beautiful.
-There is a reason many visit and visit again, every year.
+The island of Kefalonia is so beautiful, and Kefalonia beaches are so cute.
+There is a reason many visits and visit again every year.
 Do try it once.